-An EHCP is a legal document which describes the special needs and disabilities (SEND) of a young person (from 0 - 25) as well as what help they need in an educational setting to help them make progress and learn.
-They are for children and young people who have complex additional or special needs (SEND) and need more help in an educational setting than most children or young people.
+An EHCP is a legal document which describes the special needs and disabilities (SEND) of a young person (from 0-25) as well as what help they need in an educational setting to help them make progress and learn.
+They are for children and young people who have complex additional or special needs and need more help in an educational setting than most children or young people.
 These special educational needs may have been identified by the educational setting or other professionals working with the child or young person.
-EHCP's are for children and young people who are of compulsory school age and are in an educational setting, up to higher education level (EHCP's do not apply to young people at university, they have their own support systems in place).

-An educational setting can include a school, a nursery or college.

-Most children and young people with special educational needs and disabilities are supported successfully by the school without the need for additional support - please see SEND Support on page 11.
+EHCPs are for children and young people who are of compulsory school age and are in an educational setting, up to higher education level (EHCPs do not apply to young people at university, they have their own support systems in place).
+An educational setting can include a school, a nursery, college or education at home which is known as Elective Home Education (EHE).
+Most children and young people with special educational needs and disabilities are supported successfully by the school without the need for additional support - please see the section on SEND support.
 However, for some children and young people more support is needed and this is where an EHCP comes in.
 Educational settings are responsible for providing support for children and young people with SEND.
 The educational setting has gradually increased the amount of support being put in place and carrying out regular reviews to see if progress is being made and can demonstrate that further support is needed - then they, or you can apply for an EHCP.
 What is in an EHCP?

 An EHCP contains a number of sections (A - K), they are designed to make sure that any additional support or provision provided is linked back to the young person's aspirations, taking into account their special needs and specific yearly and longer-term outcomes.

-This is sometimes referred to as the 'Golden Thread', essentially the outcomes have to be linked back to the child's aspirations and support them to achieve these.
+This is sometimes referred to as the 'golden thread', essentially the outcomes have to be linked back to the child's aspirations and support them to achieve these.
 In this example, by supporting the child to be reading at national average levels will mean that they are on the right path for studying at the level required to be an astronaut.
+The 'golden thread'